nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

 Provider systems:

 - SHALL return a `200` **OK** HTTP status code on successful registration of the patient into the provider system.
-- SHALL include the relevant GP Connect `StructureDefinition` profile details in the `meta` fields of the returned response.
+- SHALL include the URI of the relevant GP Connect `StructureDefinition` profile in the `{Resource}.meta.profile` element of the returned resources.
 - SHALL return a searchset `Bundle` profiled to `gpconnect-searchset-bundle-1` including the following resources
-	- `Patient` profiled to `gpconnect-patient-1` containing details of the newly registered patient.
+	- `Patient` profiled to `CareConnect-GPC-Patient-1` containing details of the newly registered or re-activated patient.
 This will include details sourced from PDS.
-	- `Practitioner` profiled to `gpconnect-practitioner-1`
-	- `Organization` profiled to `gpconnect-organization-1`
+- SHALL populate the "registrationDetails" extension within the returned patient resource, within the "registrationDetails" extension:
+  - The "registrationStatus" should be populated with the status `Active`
+  - The "registrationType" should be populated with a value from the valueset which matches the registration type used within the provider system.
+If an appropriate registration type is not available within the valueset then the `Other` type should be use and more detail around the specific type of registration can be added using the "text" element of the CodeableConcept.

 ```json
 {